pytorch/pytorch.github.io/_posts/2022-11-22-effective-multi-objective-nueral-architecture.md

 ### Early Stopping

 When evaluating a new candidate configuration, partial learning curves are typically available while the NN training job is running.
 We can use the information contained in the partial curves to identify under-performing trials to stop early in order to free up computational resources for more promising candidates.
-While not demonstrated in the above tutorial, Ax supports early stopping out-of-the-box - see our [early stopping tutorial](https://ax.dev/versions/latest/tutorials/early_stopping/early_stopping.html) for more details.
+While not demonstrated in the above tutorial, Ax supports early stopping out-of-the-box.

 ### High-dimensional search spaces